SEARCH UNIVERSITY LIBRARIES

 Cases represent independent observations, experimental units, or subjects.
 For example, if the data are based on a survey of college students, then each row in the data would represent a specific college student who participated in the study.

 Variables are attributes, characteristics, or measurements that describe cases.
-For example, your data might include information such as each college student’s date of birth, grade point average (GPA), date of enrollment, and date of graduation.
+For example, your data might include information such as each college student’s date of birth, gender, or class rank.
 Each of these pieces of information is a variable that describes each case (college student).

 This is a typical layout for data, where rows are cases and columns are variables.
 (Other data structures are possible.)